 - The issuing bank.
 This is the guest’s bank, which issued the credit card, approves (or declines) the transaction, and transfers the payment.

 - The receiving bank.
-This is the hotel’s bank, which receives the funds from the issuing bank and deposits them into the hotel’s bank account.
+This is the lodging merchant’s bank, which receives the funds from the issuing bank and deposits them into the hotel’s bank account.

 - The payment network.
 This is an intermediary between the issuing bank and the receiving bank.
 The big players are Visa, Mastercard, American Express, and Discover, but there are a number of local and region-specific players as well, such as Alipay and WeChat in the Chinese market.
 E-wallets, like Apple Pay and Google Pay are also becoming more popular.